microsoft/gov-solutions/_app_starter_kits/time-travel-expenses.md

  - hr-administrator
 ---

 The **Time, Travel, and Expenses** module provides a reusable framework for three closely related business functions: timekeeping, travel management, and expense reporting.
-Federal agencies often need to manage all three together to support workforce planning, mission activities, and financial accountability.
+Government agencies often need to manage all three together to support workforce planning, mission activities, and financial accountability.
 This module brings them into a single, extensible structure that can be used directly or extended in mission-specific applications.

 *Currently, this module provides the baseline data model and an **Availability form and view**, with additional forms and views for other tables planned for future updates.
 Agencies and developers can begin building on this structure today, extending it to meet their mission-specific needs.*